 First, it’s a good idea to decide on an area of speciality.
 Cleaning graffiti, office cleaning, window cleaning and even cleaning police crime scenes are possibilities.
 By doing specialist training you can offer a bespoke service and premium rates, for instance upholstery cleaning and maintenance.

-Offer an international accreditation on all of their courses, which covers a range of techniques for cleaning in different environments.
-Courses also include essential Health and Safety procedures.
+BICS offers an international accreditation on all of their courses, which covers a range of techniques for cleaning in different environments.
+Courses also include essential health and safety procedures.

 There are a variety of courses that cover upholstery, carpet and hard-floor cleaning techniques.
 These courses typically run for one day and are approximately £120 + VAT.

 As an idea of further costs for equipment you can expect to pay for the following: